carpentries/instructor-training/episodes/01-introduction.md

 - "How can we describe teaching and learning how to teach?"
 - "What common vocabulary do we need to talk about teaching and learning?"
 objectives:
-- "Describe how that learning to teach is like learning any other complex skill."
+- "Describe how learning to teach is like learning a performing art."
 - "Identify where in a lesson the instructor is using content knowledge, general knowledge, and pedagogical content knowledge."
 - "Use an example to illustrate the difference between top-down and bottom-up learning."
 keypoints: